Bellroy have evolved their social strategy over the last 4 years so we took a deeper dive to see what’s changed.

 Have you ever waited a decade for a product before?

 What about two decades?

-I have.
-But about a year ago I found the product I've been dying to get my hands on.
-So much so, when I discovered it online, I immediately went out to the store that sold it and bought it (Actually, I bought three – but don't tell my wife).
+I have. in 2014 I found the product I’ve been dying to get my hands on.
+So much so, when I discovered it online, I immediately went out to the store that sold it and bought it (Actually, I bought three – but don’t tell my wife).

 From a business product development standpoint, that’s called ‘feeding a starving crowd’.
 Find the problem and create a great solution.

 That’s why I fell in love with Bellroy.

 Bellroy is the brand that re-created the wallet in a slimmer, clever design that removed the bulk from even the fattest of wallets.